 Third Graders will develop higher levels of skills and confidence that allow them to read more challenging literature and articles.
 Interests they develop on their own and through class activities involving different topics will encourage them to do more independent reading.
 They will receive continued support with reading through individual reading with their teacher and other adults and through small group reading experiences and literature circles.

-Third Graders will identify the meanings of new words and build their vocabularies through many direct language experiences in reading and writing and through direct instruction.
-New ideas and concepts they find in reading will become more valuable to them when they discuss their reading with classmates and explore it further through writing.
+Identify the meanings of new words and build their vocabularies through many direct language experiences in reading and writing and through direct instruction.

 Cornerstone uses Primary Mathematics, a progressive curriculum that presents concepts in a spiral manner.
 This means that concepts are presented over multiple years so that students are given several exposures to skills before they are expected to master them.